JensWalter/jens.dev/content/post/2023/containerizing-businessworks.md

 ## Initial Benefits

-1. Every engine is now packaged as its own container.
-That means every single engine has its own version of BusinessWorks, has its own set of OS dependencies and can be scaled independently through a standardized interface.
-Also moving engines between machines and balancing the load throughout a cluster of machines is a standard feature of docker-compose, so no adjustments necessary.
+1. Each engine is now packaged as its own container.
+This means that each engine has its own version of BusinessWorks, has its own set of OS dependencies, and can be scaled independently through a standardized interface.
+Also, moving engines between machines and balancing the load across a cluster of machines is a standard feature of docker-compose, so no customization is required.

-2. Log capturing and forwarding is now done by deploying a fluentbit log forwarder.
-All Log a gathered in a ElasticSearch and provided to the user through Kibana (WebUI with full text search capabilties).
-This now becomes the central entry point for every kind of log.
+2. Log capturing and forwarding is now done by using a fluentbit log forwarder.
+All logs are collected in an ElasticSearch and made available to the user via Kibana (WebUI with full text search capabilities).
+This now becomes the central entry point for any type of log.

-3. Administrator and Hawk are no longer required.
+3. Administrator and Hawk are no longer needed.

-4. Engine lifecycle run fully automated in docker-compose.
-Healthcheck can be implemented an run inside BW.
-External issue like machine issue are detected and containers are failed over to another machine.
-Out-of-memory exceptions are handled the same way without human interaction.
+4. Engine lifecycle is fully automated in docker-compose.
+Healthcheck can be implemented and run within BW.
+External problems such as machine problems are detected and containers are failed over to another machine.
+Out of memory exceptions are handled in the same way without human interaction.

-5. 25% reduced hardware footprint by eliminating our standby engines.
-Previously, each engine consisted of a pair of load-balanced engines and a pair of active standby engines.
+5. 25% reduction in hardware footprint by eliminating our standby engines.
+Previously, each engine consisted of a pair of load balanced engines and a pair of active standby engines.
 Depending on the type of workload, the process was distributed to the appropriate engine.
 With Container, we no longer needed this mechanism, all load-balanced engines became 2 instances, all active-standby engines became 1 instance (which is itself hardware independent, so it can failover in case of a problem).

 ## Feature Stack comparison